Victor-Guerrero-Devs/programming-books/php-and-mySQL/01-Installation.md

   - `nginx.conf` = configures web server
   - `PHP.Dockerfile` = configures PHP extensions
-  - `docker-compose.yml` = lists the programs that will be installed and execute when you start your werver
+  - `docker-compose.yml` = lists the programs that will be installed and executed when you start your server

 - the enviornment we set up is NGINX not Apache